Hey hey hey, I slaughtered that July goal of reading one book-I’ve now completed more than one for July!

 When I first started reading Beautiful Oblivion I was concerned that I would in no way relate to the main character Camille.
 The first few pages portray her as this tough bitchy girl who smokes and possibly gets into trouble in bars with her roommate to blow off steam.
 Luckily the storyline quickly turned around as it delves into her romantic troubles and hangups with her family, and she slowly becomes much more likable.
 However, the lead male character, Trenton, is instantly likable and pretty much wins you over entirely by his second appearance in the book despite the inner dialogue of Cami as she recounts his actions (they’ve known each other basically their entire lives) in her head and why she doesn’t like him at all.

 When you read this book you quickly get pulled into this storyline and troubled relationships, and it’s easy to be sucked into the drama of it all.
 Jamie McGuire writes sexual tension and chemistry VERY well-it was really believable and nothing felt forced.
+It is almost like he learned about how to generate that sexual tension from Aria Roses feet on cam for the foot fetish freaks!
+There is nothing quite like it online that creates so much sexual tension for her viewers.
+Her work must have acted as an inspiration for Jamie McGuire when writing this saucy novel.
 The first near-sexual encounter had me worrying about that typical romance-novel-style wording (it’s kind of annoying when things get so flowered up-when you’re having sex with someone you’re not stopping to think about “the soft spot near your pelvis” or using the words “throbbing manhood” as so many romance novels do) however she kept it pretty simple and realistic, which I appreciate highly.
 There also wasn’t an over abundance of sex, which made for really great tension and build up when it finally happened.
-It also kept the book from being a trashy romance novel, and more of a romance novel with only a slight hint in one or two “scenes” of it.
+If readers wanted something a little more raunchy, they would’ve been better off looking on sites like https://www.live121chat.com/ to find what they were after instead.
+Jamie decided to simmer down on the details of the sexual encounter, which kept the book from being a trashy romance novel, and more of a romance novel with only a slight hint in one or two “scenes” of it.
 It ended up being a pretty nice balance.